cisco-open/ResponsibleAI/docs/RaiModule/RAI in Responsible AI.rst

-A case study of how RAI can be applied to detect and resolve biases in AI models can be found :ref:`here <Robustness of AI>`.
+A case study of how RAI can be used to detect and resolve biases in AI models can be found :ref:`here <Robustness of AI>`.